 Learning Plan and Professional Development:

-All URA students work with their mentor to complete a Learning Plan, attend weekly professional development seminars, and will develop a professional blog post, and/or a professional poster presentation, abstract and “elevator speech” about their KBS research experience.
+All URA students work with their mentor to complete a Learning Plan, attend weekly professional development seminars, and will develop a professional poster presentation, abstract and “elevator speech” about their KBS research experience.

 Posters should also be presented at the annual KBS Summer Undergraduate Symposium and MSU’s University Undergraduate Research and Arts Forum (UURAF) during the following spring semester.